Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

 The flowchart in Fig. \ref{fig:abm} gives an overview of the process implemented in the ABM.
-We distinguish between three indices: First, \(r=\{1,...,R\} \subset \mathbb{N}\) stands for the number of simulation runs.
-Second, \(t=\{1,...,T\} \subset \mathbb{N}\) stands for rounds (i.e., periods) within one simulation run and, third, \(\tau=\{1,...,7\} \subset \mathbb{N}\) indicates the sequence of events within one period.
-In the initial period \(t=1\), the principal starts with a random action she wants the agent to take.
-She designs the contract that provides the agent with incentives to take this action in \(\tau=1\).
+We distinguish between three indices: First, \(r\) $\in$ \(\{1,...,R\} \subset \mathbb{N}\) stands for the number of simulation runs.
+Second, \(t\) $\in$ \(\{1,...,T\} \subset \mathbb{N}\) stands for rounds (i.e., periods) within one simulation run and, third, \(\tau\) $\in$ \(\{1,...,7\} \subset \mathbb{N}\) indicates the sequence of events within one period.
+In the initial period \(t=1\), the principal starts with a random parameter for the compensation function.
+She designs the contract and offers it to the agent in \(\tau=1\).
 The agent decides whether to accept the contract or not and, if he accepts, takes a productive action in \(\tau=2\) and \(\tau=3\), respectively.
 The environment takes effect in \(\tau=4\), while in \(\tau=5\) the outcome materializes, and the principal and the agent experience utility.
-There is a chance that the initial random action is not the optimal one (out of all feasible actions).
-The principal is aware of the existence of further actions in the action space that might result in a higher utility for her, and, in periods \(t=2,\dots,T\) she searches for these actions.
-In particular, she does so in \(\tau=6\), and in \(\tau=7\), and she selects the action she wants the agent to take in the next period \(t+1\).
+There is a chance that the initial parameter of the sharing rule is not the optimal one, i.e., it might not provide the agent with incentives to take the optimal action.
+The principal is aware of the existence of further ways to carry out the task in the action space that might result in a higher utility for her, and, in periods \(t=2,\dots,T\) she searches for these actions.
+In particular, she does so in \(\tau=6\), and in \(\tau=7\), and she selects an action to construct the incentives in the next period \(t+1\).
+Please note that in Holmstr\"om's hidden action model, the principal comes up with a sharing rule that provides the agent with incentives to make the optimal effort, i.e., to take the utility-maximizing action.
+However, in the proposed agent-based model, the principal is not necessarily aware of the optimal action.
+Rather, she selects the action that appears to be utility-maximizing, given the information available to her at a particular point in time, and then comes up with a parameter for the linear sharing rule that provides the agent with incentives to take that particular action.
 The model moves to period $t+1$ after this decision, and the principal designs a contract again in \(\tau=1\).\footnote{Please note that the principal searches for action that promise to increase her utility, and then she designs the sharing rule so that the agent has incentives to take these actions.
-Throughout the paper, we sometimes take a shortcut and argue that the principal searches for the optimal incentive scheme (which includes both searching for the best possible action and designing a sharing rule). } In the course of the contractual relation, the principal and the agent collect and learn specific pieces of information.
+Throughout the paper, we sometimes take a shortcut and argue that the principal searches for the optimal incentive scheme (which includes both searching for the best possible action given the information available to her at a particular point in time and designing the corresponding sharing rule). } In the course of the contractual relation, the principal and the agent collect and learn specific pieces of information.
 The entire sequence is repeated \(R\) times.
-The contract design is captured in \textit{sub-model A}, details about the agent's decision related to his productive action are provided in \textit{sub-model B}, and the principal's hill-climbing-based search is put in concrete terms in \textit{sub-model C} (see Sec. \ref{sec:sub-models}).
+The contract design is captured in \textit{sub-model A} (Sec. \ref{sec:submodel-a}), details about the agent's decision related to his productive action are provided in \textit{sub-model B} (Sec. \ref{sec:submodel-b}), and the principal's hill-climbing-based search is put in concrete terms in \textit{sub-model C} (Sec. \ref{sec:submodel-c}).